xnor-gate

 4. The Test: Toggle the switches.
 You’ll notice the light only glows when the switches match.

-To see the "Gotcha" in action, try building a 3-input version by cascading two XNOR gates.
+To see the key pitfall in action, try building a 3-input version by cascading two XNOR gates.
 Connect the output of the first XNOR (comparing A and B) to one input of a second XNOR, and use the third switch (C) as the other input.
 Watch how the parity logic unfolds.

 Real-World Application #1: The Magnitude Comparator